josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 - I added several new features to a handful of apps here and there that I wouldn't have otherwise
 - I scaffolded new things and built out greenfield projects in record time
 - I wrote more tests, faster than ever
-- I pushed out a whole bunch of bux fixes
+- I pushed out a whole bunch of bug fixes

 That all sounds fantastic, of course.
 It _felt_ fantastic.